-This Air Fryer Coconut Chicken is made with chicken cutlets, coconut oil, honey, breadcrumbs, coconut flakes and baked to perfection.
+This Air Fryer Coconut Chicken Nuggets is made with chicken cutlets, coconut oil, honey, breadcrumbs, coconut flakes and fried to perfection.

 If your kids (or adults) are craving chicken nuggets but you want a healthier alternative, then this dish will rock your world.
 Everyone loves coconut, so imagine the flavors combined with the chicken.
 You can make this in the oven or the air fryer.
 The air fryer is an amazing tool where you can fry without all that excess oils.
 It is absolutely delicious and makes this dish so family friendly.
 They will be fighting over who gets the last one.
-You can serve these with my Air Fried Bok Choy or my Air Fried Sweet Potatoes.
+You can serve these with my Air Fried Sweet Potatoes or try my Honey Walnut Chicken.

 Air frying is a great alternative if you do not have a grill.
 It is so easy to make this chicken: you simply coat this chicken in olive oil, coconut flakes, and air fry them.
 They are so crispy on the outside and so juicy on the inside.
 This is one of the easiest recipes, especially if you are feeding a family.
 Not only is it tasty, it is also super healthy.
 This is an easy weeknight meal and fuss-free.
 I love to serve them with some broccoli on the side.
 This dish will become a part of your regular meals, all it takes it one time, and you’ll be hooked.

 - Panko crumbs